lydianblues/repctl/README.md

-= Simple-Repctl - Manage Replication among a set of MySQL Servers
+# Repctl - Manage Replication among a set of SQL Servers

-+simple-repctl+ is a utility to configure, reconfigure, start, stop, crash, generate workloads, dump, restore, benchmark, and monitor a set of MySQL servers for development environments where all the MySQL instances run on a single computer.
-Replication relationships can be set up among the instances with a single command.
+ `repctl` is a utility to configure, reconfigure, start, stop, crash, generate workloads, dump, restore, benchmark, and monitor a set of SQL servers for development environments.
+Replication relationships can be set up among server instances with a single command.
 While running a load generator or benchmark, the replication status, including current lag, can be seen in a continuously updated display.
 A slave can be added to an existing server that already has data.

-+simple-repctl+ is written in Ruby as a Thor script.
-It can be viewed as a specialized version of Guiseppe Maxia's <i>MySQL Sandbox</i> (https://launchpad.net/mysql-sandbox), but it is derived from a more sophisticated version of a +repctl+ tool that works across multiple virtual machine instances in a cloud computing environment.
+The `repctl` gem includes a _Thor_ script that makes all the `repctl` functionality available at the command line.

+## Limitations

+Currently only MySQL is supported but PostgresSQL will soon be added.
+All the server instances must run on a single host.
+This restriction may be soon lifted as well.

+## Installation

+You will need to have a local installation installation of MySQL.
+You do not need to do anything to configure the installation.
+For example, if you compile MySQL from source, then do `make install`, then you are done!
+No MySQL post-installation steps are necessary.
+All post-install configuration is handled by `repctl`.

+The top

 == Available Commands